gtamilse/ansible-lab/lg-2.md

 64 bytes from 172.16.101.92: icmp_seq=1 ttl=255 time=1.17 ms
 :
 ```

+- Review the section and discuss if you have any questions.

+---
+# 1 Ansible environment

+## 1.1 Objective
+- Review Ansible customization in our lab
+- Run Ansible ad-hoc commands

+## 1.2 Lab excercises
-### 1.2.2 Ansible environment
+- Ansible environment
+- Configuration file
+- Inventory file
-- Verify Ansible installation.
+- Ansible modules
+- Ad-hoc commands

+### 1.2.1 Ansible environment
+- Review your Ansible.
 Execute the commands below for a quick view:
 	- `$ which ansible`
 	- `$ ansible --help`
 	- `$ ansible --version`

 #### Example output
-- This is no more than an example output.
-- This is provided for you to compare if needed.
-Do not read this if the steps are executed successfully.
+- This is given for reference, to be used if needed.

 ```
 cisco@ansible-controller:~$ which ansible